 Sufferers either find recovery.
 Or they die.

-And only you know when you are at the point where you can’t live with it any more and what exactly you are going to do in terms of setting and sticking to boundaries.
+And only you know when you are at the point where you can’t live with it anymore and what exactly you are going to do in terms of setting and sticking to boundaries.
 Our stance?
 It was that we’d support recovery, but we wouldn’t support a habit.

 I would recommend a support group to work that out for yourself.
 And for getting on the same page if you are a couple –which is very hard.
 You will hear what others have done in terms of setting boundaries and that is helpful.

 If you are in an area that doesn’t have a support group, there are online groups.
 Our son obviously did not make the choice we hoped.
 He died by suicide while involuntarily going through withdrawal.
-That is not the norm.